andriellymoraespereira/analise_Regressao/README.md

-# Customer Loyalty Program for an E-Commerce
+# Improve the customer experience on the app in an E-commerce
 ![image1!](item-1.png)

 # Promoters Project